Franciscan Volunteer Ministry (FVM)

 Four to six volunteers per site, approximately 12-14 volunteers total.

-Dependable and flexible Christian men and women, with a desire to share the mission of St. Francis of Assisi by bringing a spirit of love and care to those in need.
-Must also attend a personal interview.
-Once accepted, a physician's and dentist's reports and college transcripts are needed.
+Dependable, flexible Christian men and women, with a desire to share the mission of St. Francis of Assisi by bringing a spirit of love and care to those in need and while living core values.

 Room and board, medical insurance & co-pays, monthly stipend, transportation to and from work, assistance with existing educational loans for time of service, shared community vehicle.